odobon1/vlm-tutorial/README.md

 Note: CLIP ResNet-50 shouldn't be confused with the standalone ResNet-50.
 "ResNet-50" will be used to refer to standalone ResNet-50 and "CLIP ResNet-50" will be used to refer to the VLM that uses ResNet-50 as the vision tower.

-We make use of the following conventions for discussing tensor dimensionality:
+We will use the following conventions for discussing tensor dimensionality:
 * B: Batch dimension i.e. sample dimension (number of samples per mini-batch)
 * D: Embedding dimension (dependent on VLM architecture)
 * T: Text encoder context length (max text tokens)